-Rule 1017 requires that an application relating to a change in ownership or control be submitted via Firm Gateway at least 30 days before a change is scheduled to occur.
+Rule 1017 requires that an application relating to a change in ownership or control be submitted via FINRA Gateway at least 30 days before a change is scheduled to occur.
 We recommend you discuss the transaction with your FINRA Risk Monitoring Analyst (RMA) prior to filing an application.

 Moreover, the timing of organization changes is often crucial to a firm.
 It is always helpful to have a discussion with your RMA or with the MAP Department once you have a plan in place.

 For ownership changes, mergers or acquisitions, have you determined what your firm(s) will look like after the change in organization?